 Interviewee: When she was younger there were a few things that I noticed, like I think the startle of loud sounds and her definite desire to touch a lot of things and play with things.
 I would say, like, my only reference point is compared to her brother who is a little bit younger than her, so compared to him, she always enjoyed that type of thing much, much more than he did.
-So, like, I do recognize that some of these things I can see when I look back, yes, they were there, but I think a lot of these things I feel like have either become more magnified or just more obvious, or maybe they just have increased over time.
-Her sensitivity to so many things, her just sort of lack of ability to cope in different situations that are sort of sensorily overwhelming to her, I feel like that increased.
-But, I don’t know if it’s just because she’s able to verbalize it better now, and as a kid you just kind of went with the flow because what else were you going to do, I’m not really sure if the experience really [21:00] hasn’t changed that much but I’m just more aware of it, or if she’s also more aware of it, I don’t know, it’s hard to kind of fuss out totally.
+So, like, I do recognize that some of these things I can see when I look back, yes, they were there, but I think that a lot of these things I feel like have either become more magnified or just more obvious, or maybe they just have increased over time.
+Her sensitivity to so many things, her just sort of lack of ability to cope in different situations that are sort of sensorily overwhelming to her, I feel like that’s increased.
+But, I don’t know if it’s just because she’s able to verbalize it better now, and as a kid you just kind of went with the flow because what else were you going to do, I’m not really sure if the experience for her really [21:00] hasn’t changed that much but I’m just more aware of it, or if she’s also more aware of it, or I don’t know, it’s hard to kind of suss out.
 But from my perspective it definitely feels like it’s become a much, much bigger part of our picture than it used to be.
 I don’t remember her having, like, for example, she started stuttering as a teenager, she never stuttered as a small child.
-So it was like, well, that seems odd, why would you start stuttering now?
-Most people that stutter I think stutter young ages, at least typically.
+So it was like, well, that seems odd, like why would you start stuttering now?
+Most people that stutter I think stutter younger ages, at least typically.
 So, why are you developing a stutter now?
 Why are you suddenly developing all of these food allergies?
+Why are all these things…?
 It felt like a lot of changes were happening.
-Because I felt like up to a certain point she did okay in school, but then all of a sudden things went downhill.
-And there are many factors that went along with this because there were other things going on at the same time and I don’t think a lot of it is puberty and just all the hormonal changes that go on, you know, but there were multiple things happening at the same time, because she struggled a lot with depression, anxiety suddenly went up a lot.
-I knew that she always was a bit of a worrier as a kid, but it seems like it’s much more heightened as a young adult.
+Because I felt like up to a certain point she did okay in school, but then all of a sudden, things went downhill a lot.
+And there are many factors that went along with this because there were other things going on at the same time and I do think a lot of it is puberty and just all the hormonal changes that go on, you know, but there were multiple things happening at the same time, because she struggled a lot with depression, anxiety suddenly went up a lot.
+I knew that she always was a bit of a worrier as a kid, but it seems like it’s much more heightened as a, you know, young adult.
 So, yeah, it’s hard to know.
 Were these things there all along but just sort of masked and hidden under expectation and childishness, and inability to maybe express things versus now, when she can.
 I don’t know.

 Interviewer: You said that from your perspective it seems their sensitivities have increased, is this across all domains or just some domains?